 Prawn, King (whiteleg), prawns

-In general intensive prawn/shrimp farming is associated with a number of negative environmental impacts which are of concern, these include: Impacts on ecologically sensitive habitats; the risk of salinisation of freshwater bodies; discharge of organic matter and nutrients leading to environmental changes; the use of chemicals and therapeutics in production and the potential of disease transfer between farmed and wild prawns.
-Marine prawns are carnivorous requiring high protein inclusion on their diet, this is one of the most critical concerns regarding prawn farming as the supply of fishmeal and fish-oil being used is, in general not traceable to species level and is not certified sustainable particularly in SE Asia.
-However, there is a significant amount of International work being undertaken at present to address and improve feed production and sourcing.
-There are also concerns regarding the current regulatory framework and level of enforcement for aquaculture production in South East Asia.
-The rating provided applies at a country/regional level, and excludes GAA BAP 1* certified prawns as this 1* only applies to the processing plant.
-MCS recognises there is a diversity of practices and producers of warmwater prawn, some of which may be working to improve their practices.
-In these exceptional cases MCS would encourage support of these producers provided, and only if, a commitment to improvement which ultimately leads to achieving a recognised production standard can be verified.
+Global Aquaculture Alliance (GAA) 4* certification standards for the Best Aquaculture Practice (BAP) production of warm water prawns defines and enforces production standards to address many issues of concern.
+Whilst MCS ratings cover the environmental issues at Farm Level BAP 2, 3 and 4 star also certify respectively the potential for environmental issues at the Processing Plant, the Hatchery and/or the Feedmill respectively.
+Intensive prawn/shrimp farming is associated with a number of negative environmental impacts which are of concern, these include: Impacts on ecologically sensitive habitats; the risk of salinisation of freshwater bodies; discharge of organic matter and nutrients leading to environmental changes; the use of chemicals and therapeutics in production and the potential of disease transfer between farmed and wild prawns.
+Marine prawns are carnivorous requiring high protein inclusion on their diet, this is one of the most critical concerns regarding prawn farming as the supply of fishmeal and fish-oil being used is, in general not traceable to species level and is not certified sustainable.
+They are also concerns regarding the current regulatory framework and level of enforcement for aquaculture production in these production areas.
+GAA operate a star system, with one star * for each - processing, production, hatchery andfeed.
+MCS rates 2* 3* and 4* BAP prawns, 4* products are the best choice to make.

 Fish Health and Welfare